magicalsoup/CCC-Junior-Prep/Lesson6 Simple-Intermediate Math/README.md

 - Gives the full value of an value, so negatives turn positive and positive stays positive
 - Example ```-3``` becomes ```3``` and ```4``` becomes ```4```, absolute value is represented using ```|x|```, where x is an number.
 ## System of equations
-- It's a set of equations given to you to solve for one or more variables.
+- It's a set of equations given to you to solve for one or more variables in the equations.
 ### Elimination
 - You try to eliminate a variable by using a common variable with the same coefficient from 2 equations by using ``` +-/* ``` etc.
 - Given a system: